 To ensure that standards are continually raised the Trust carried out an internal review of the curriculum.
-Targeted improvement: the school has kept its staffing structure under review and deployed staff efficiently to support and improved the curriculum through quality teaching and learning, adult-pupil ratio and curriculum management.
+Targeted improvement: the school has kept its staffing structure under review and deployed staff efficiently to support and improved the curriculum through quality teaching and learning, adult-pupil ratio, and curriculum Management.

 Focus on individuals: The school manages different needs of pupils through structured groups in different year groups each with a particular focus.

-Increased pastoral support and speech and language support for identified pupils.
+Increased pastoral support through the development of the school ELSA programme and speech and language support for identified pupils.